pedro-curto/SD-TupleSpaces/README.md

 Clients discover server addresses dynamically through the name server.
 #### Feature changes
 Here, put, read and take operations follow the Xu-Liskov algorithm.
-Namely, the take operation has a very interesting approach with two phases, and we recommend anyone interested to read the file in the R
+Namely, the take operation has a very interesting approach with two phases, and we recommend anyone interested to read the "put-read.png" and "take.png" files in the respective directory for detailed information on the functioning of the algorithm.

 ### R3 Variant
 This variant employs a state machine replication approach (RME) for TupleSpace service replication.